lockfale/what-is-a-falcon-anyway/README.md

 # what-is-a-falcon-anyway

+In this article, we demo how easy it is to poison web scale image datasets.

 		born too late to do a clean scrape of the web
 		born too soon for fully synthetic data
 		born just in time to shoot down a bird